mrakgr/Trading-Journal/journal_2025.md

 Got the Deus Ex and Wrath Of The Righteous bundles for 26 euros.
 I am also strongly tempted to get Stellar Blade, Darkest Dungeon and Slay The Spire.

 Ah, I love having money.

+Getting the Tao Ceti job was nothing short of a miracle for me.
+Thomas was pretty lucky as well, I am glad my advice helped him.
+He said to me that he made a decision to go into order flow trading as well.
+I am really happy about that.
+If we both pursue the same style our odds of success will be better for both.